-Order from CrossWind for Stationary Power Project
+Order from CrossWind for stationary power project

-On January 23, 2023, we announced on order for a fuel cell system to CrossWind, a joint venture between Shell and Eneco.
+On January 23, 2023, we announced an order for a fuel cell system from CrossWind, a joint venture between Shell and Eneco.
 The Ballard fuel cell system will be integrated in the Hollandse Kust Noord offshore wind project.
 The Hollandse Kust Noord offshore wind project, located off the coast of the Netherlands, will have a capacity of 759 MW to generate at least 3.3 TWh per year.
 Ballard will supply a containerized fuel cell power solution with a peak power capacity of 1 MW, with delivery expected in 2024.